top of page

 "At Homewood, members can expect

-the privacy, exclusivity, five-star service that define Discovery Land Company."
+the privacy, exclusivity, five-star service

 — Homewood Project Overview, 2022